FN Model 30-11: Design

-Anschutz is a leader in manufacturing competition target and biathlon rifles and accessories.
 FN purchased their accessories which were known for quality and accuracy.
 The UIT mounting rail for the bipod and sling were manufactured by Anschutz, a standardized size at the time (long before picatinny rails became standard).
 The removable front and rear sight came directly from Anschutz' competition line.
 These sights were meant for training the operators.
 This system has remained almost unchanged for decades and is still used in biathlon shooting.